 Look for a Colorado Springs mobile notary website that shows the business hours and a fee schedule.

 A self-employed mobile notary has business expenses to pay, so you will have to pay a travel fee and a notary fee, but you can schedule an appointment to meet at a convenient time and place.
-If you meet at a location near the notary’s address, the notary may be willing to waive the notary fee or the travel fee for you, in certain situations.
+If you meet at a location near the mobile notary’s home base, the notary may be willing to voluntarily waive or reduce the notary fee or the travel fee for you, in special situations.
+A notary is not required to provide free services.

-Some notaries may offer Colorado Springs pro bono notary public services for customers experiencing financial hardship, or for humanitarian or charitable reasons.
+Some notaries may voluntarily offer Colorado Springs pro bono notary public services for customers experiencing financial hardship, disaster, impairment, disability or for humanitarian or charitable reasons.
 The maximum notary fee is set by state law, but the notary fee may be reduced or waived.

 Pro Bono Services